Wesley-Kimeli/Subscription-API/README.md

 # Subscription API

-A small Node.js/Express API for managing user subscriptions.
+A Node.js/Express API for managing user subscriptions.
 Uses MongoDB (Mongoose) for persistence, JWT for authentication, Arcjet for basic bot/rate protection, and Upstash Workflows for reminder scheduling.

 ## Features